tudorw/takecare/README.md

   - Transparent reporting using established frameworks:
     - Global Reporting Initiative (GRI)
-    - Sustainability Accounting Standards Board (SASB)
+    - Sustainability Accounting Standards Board (SASB) '
+Patagonia is not SASB compliant.
+SASB is a non-profit organization that develops sustainability accounting standards for companies in the United States.
+Patagonia is a privately held company and is not required to comply with SASB standards.
+However, Patagonia has voluntarily committed to sustainability and has published a number of reports on its progress.
+The company's most recent sustainability report, published in 2022, outlines its commitments to environmental, social, and governance (ESG) issues.
+Patagonia has also set a number of ambitious goals, including becoming carbon neutral by 2030 and using only recycled materials in its products by 2025.

+The document that specifies Patagonia's commitments is its Sustainability Report.
+The report is published annually and provides an overview of the company's progress on its sustainability goals.
+The report also includes information on Patagonia's environmental impact, its social impact, and its governance practices.

+Here are some of Patagonia's sustainability commitments:

+To become carbon neutral by 2030.
+To use only recycled materials in its products by 2025.
+To pay its workers a living wage.
+To treat its workers with respect and dignity.
+To protect the environment.
+To support social justice.
+Patagonia is a leader in the sustainability movement.
+The company is committed to making a positive impact on the environment and society.
+Patagonia's sustainability commitments are ambitious, but the company is making progress towards achieving them.

+'
   - External audits:
     - Carbon Disclosure Project (CDP)
     - Sustainalytics